Safe seat: United States

-Other examples of a safe seat for the Democrats is California's 12th congressional district, which currently covers most of the city of San Francisco.
+Other examples of a safe seat for the Democrats is California's 11th congressional district, which currently covers most of the city of San Francisco.
 This district and its predecessors have been in Democratic hands without interruption since 1949.
 Its current representative, former House Speaker Nancy Pelosi, was most recently reelected with 77.6 percent of the vote.

 Safe Republican seats include Tennessee's 1st congressional district and Tennessee's 2nd congressional district, which are located in the eastern part of the state.
-Both districts have been held by Republicans or their predecessors (except for two terms in the 1st) since 1859, despite the South's shift from being monolithically Democratic to being heavily Republican.
+Both districts have been held by Republicans or their predecessors (except for two terms in the 1st) since 1859.
+These districts elected some of the few truly senior Southern Republican Congressmen before the 1950s.

-Because American representatives are generally residents of the constituency which they represent, it is much less common for aspiring politicians to select safe seats to represent.
-In fact, an aspiring politician may instead want to prove oneself by winning a swing seat and thus show they have the capability of winning a close-fought election, thus making the candidate more attractive for a state or national candidacy where those skills will be of greater importance.
-A candidate elected to a safe seat, on the other hand, can take greater risks in appealing to the base of the political party and totally disregard the minuscule opposition, thus leaving the candidate vulnerable to opposition attacks if they seek higher office; such a politician also does not have to focus as much on fundraising or networking, which further puts the candidate at a disadvantage in broader elections.